 You’ll also want to avoid clothing that includes:

 While these details may seem cute, they can potentially scratch your baby or detach from the clothing and become a choking hazard.

 Newborn Clothing Essentials

 When it comes to the number of clothing items you need to purchase, consider your schedule.
 You’ll want to have enough clothing to last your baby through a regular laundry cycle.
-With a newborn, chances are you’ll do a bit more laundry than you have in the past, especially when you consider the addition of burp cloths and (if you decide to use them) cloth diapers to your regular laundry load.
+With a newborn, chances are you’ll do a bit more laundry than you have in the past, especially when you consider the addition of burp cloths, baby blankets and (if you decide to use them) cloth diapers to your regular laundry load.

 Ultimately, the more clothing options you have, the less frequently you’ll need to wash your baby’s clothes.